theheavygluon/QuantumFinance/README.md

 **Day 2:** Introduces Quantum Risk Analysis, and its importance in everyday financial operations.

-**Day 3:** Introduces Classical and Quantum Machine Learning and algorithms used in areas such as supply chain management and credit scoring.
+**Day 3:** Introduces Classical and Quantum Machine Learning and algorithms used in supply chain management and credit scoring.

 **Day 4:** Introduces the use of Quantum Computing in Portfolio Optimization.